Aidanwa/smart-home/docs/ROADMAP.md

 ### Medium Priority

-- **Error Handling Improvements**: Tool errors are not gracefully handled in the agent loop.
-Should:
-  - Catch and format exceptions from tool execution
-  - Return error context to LLM for recovery
-  - Add retry logic with backoff for API failures

 - **Configuration Validation**: Add startup validation for:
   - Required environment variables based on selected provider
   - Model file existence (Vosk, OpenWakeWord)